NeutralDan/TeacherTraining/Reflections and Actions/ArchivedActions.md

 > Work on these areas of knowledge before I need to teach them!
 > Knowledge audit covers these gaps and how I am dealing with them!
 ---

+## What is Education (18/09/2020)
+---
+We spent the day discussing what education is, what the education system aims to achieve and the different aspects of education in general.
+* Education at a first look focuses on the attainment of knowledge, and then the assessment of that knowledge to ensure retention.
+However there are more sides to the education system than just the improvement of academia.
+After the discussions and topics covered today I believe that the social side of education is perhaps equally important to the subject knowledge being taught.
+The ability to function in a social heirachy, follow rules/directions and work as part of a team and individually are all skills that the big wide world after school has finished rely on.

+> This second side to the education system has definitely changed my outlook on teaching as a profession.
+The joke that teachers are glorified babysitters is possibly quite accurate, if a little crude and derogatory.
+Ensuring the social development of the students in school and through mediums such as afterschool clubs warrants more attention than first thought.
+I should revisit this idea once I have some classroom experience to see if this is evident in teachers behaviour in school.

+> This point coveres the inclusive nature of the classroom.
+The need to include all students and provide a learning environment for them does warrant some ammount of babysitting to get them to create an effective learning atmosphere.
+There is obviously more to it than that but the pastoral care side of our school system is as important, if not more so than the education side.

+> Completed - 30/11/2020
+---